 Old-age pension: Age 55 (age 50 if unable to work) with at least 15 years of contributions.
 Retirement from gainful employment is necessary.

 Early pension: Paid from age 50.

-Old-age allowance: Age 50 with at least 12 months' coverage but does not satisfy the qualifying conditions for the old-age pension.
+Old-age allowance: Age 55 with at least 12 months of coverage but not eligible for the old-age pension.

 Old-age benefits are not payable abroad.